copsTvFan/cops-episode-guide/guide.md

   John sting and uses a board to diagram it.
 An officer coordinates a sting in a neighborhood where residents complain about prostitution; an officer catches someone snorting cocaine in the men's room of a Las Vegas bar.
-  Broward County FL/Las Vegas NV
+- Broward County, FL
+- Las Vegas, NV

 ## CP-1507